nelstrom/branflakes/scripts/notes-on-draft-02.md

 1. First: replace all occurrences of `window` with `this.window` (implementation AND tests)
 2. Then: add `setupBrowserFakes(hooks, { window: true })`, which is where we actually switch out the real Window for a mock Window

+Note: The issue with global state outliving the test is kind of a timing issue.
+Is it fair to say that issues with leaky state are ALSO issues with timing?
+Maybe there's only one category of flaky test after all!